 Fix 7: Repair Steam

-Steam’s installer has a built-in repair feature.
+Steam client’s installer has a built-in repair feature that can be useful to automatically fix Steam.
 You do need to make sure you backup your game file before using this method.

-First, backup your game files.
-To do this, you must open the folder where you have Steam installed.
+First, back up your game files before you attempt to fix Steam.
+To do this, you must open the steam directory folder where you have Steam installed.
 By default, you should be able to find it by typing “File Explorer” into the Start menu and opening it.

 Then choose “This PC” on the left menu.
 Select “Windows C:” on the right.
 Type “steamapps” into the search bar.